 The purpose of these pages, which I plan to expand over time, is to document the history of these earliest watches, and also to make available my replica watch straps and watch bands to fellow enthusiasts.
 If you explore the rest of the web site using the blue tabs at the top of the screen, you will find some background on the history of early wristwatches, details of my designs and the available leather colours and finishes, prices, and ordering details.

-If you like what you see, or have any comments, requests or suggestions, then please feel free to email me at Please don't give out my email address, but do feel free to give out my web site address.
-You shouldn't need to copy the email address, try just clicking on it.
-I answer all emails I receive, so if you do email me and don't get an answer in a few days, check your junk and spam folders.
-Even better, when you email me, add my email address to your contacts so that my emails will not be filtered out.
-I look forward to hearing from you!
-David.
+If you like what you see, or have any comments, requests or suggestions, then please feel free to email me at Please don't give out my email address, refer anyone interested to this web site.
+I try to answer all emails I receive so if you don't get a reply in a few days please check your junk or spam folders.

 Antiquarian Horological Society

 I am a member of the British Antiquarian Horological Society (AHS).
 The AHS is a learned society formed in 1953 to promote the study of clocks and watches and the history of time measurement in all its forms.
 In order to achieve its aims the AHS holds meetings and publishes a quarterly journal Antiquarian Horology and various books.
 It is not really a society for watch collectors, but it does publish intersting research on early clock and watch technology and design.